Breadcrumb Navigation Examined: Best Practices & Examples

 Why Use Breadcrumbs?

 Breadcrumbs provide an additional means by which users can easily navigate a website.
-If a user lands on an internal page on your website from another source breadcrumbs will allow the user to see exactly where they stand within the sites hierarchy.
-User are also given the opportunity to move up to a higher level of the website at any given time without any hassle.
+If a user lands on an internal page on your website from another source, breadcrumbs will allow the user to see exactly where they stand within the site’s hierarchy.

-• Easy to Backtrack
+Easy to back-track

-The primary navigation of a website will not reflect the hierarchy of every page within the site.
+The primary navigation of a website will not reflect the hierarchy of every page within site.
 Giving users breadcrumbs will allow them to see the hierarchy of a page within a website.

-Not only do breadcrumbs provide users with additional usability, they do so without taking up much room or space on the page.
+Not only do breadcrumbs provide users with additional usability, but they also do so without taking up much room or space on the page.
 Breadcrumbs are easy to implement into the visual design of your website and provide a great benefit to users.

-It is entirely possible that some users may not understand how a websites primary navigation works and in some cases users may not even know what they are looking for.
-Giving users breadcrumbs will allow them to see the overall progress and structure of a website thus allowing them to navigate the website better.
+It is entirely possible that some users may not understand how a website’s primary navigation works, and in some cases, users may not even know what they are looking for.

-• Lower Bounce Rates
+Lower Bounce Rates

-When a user lands on an internal page of a website odds are they are already on a page of interest.
+When a user lands on an internal page of a website, odds are they are already on a page of interest.
 Breadcrumbs may provide links to additional pages and information of which the user is also interested in without making them start from square one.

 Breadcrumb Best Practices

-• Use Breadcrumbs at the Top of a Page
+Use breadcrumbs at the top of a page

 The most common and instinctual placement for breadcrumbs is within the top of a page.
 This allows users to find the breadcrumbs in an uncomplicated manner and make use of them accordingly.

-You want your breadcrumbs to be seen however you do not want them to be the focal point.
+You want your breadcrumbs to be seen; however, you do not want them to be the focal point.
 You also want to make it apparent that your breadcrumbs are not part of the main content to a page, only additional support to it.
-Find a happy medium where your breadcrumbs are noticeable however not overbearing.
+Find a happy medium where your breadcrumbs are noticeable, however, not overbearing.

-Use a different style on the last item of a breadcrumb list to establish that it is the currently page being viewed.
+Use a different style on the last item of a breadcrumb list to establish that it is the current page being viewed.
 You can accomplish this by making the item bold, changing its color, or emphasizing it.

 There is no need to make the last item of a breadcrumb list a link because it is the current page being viewed.
 Creating a link here will only confuse users, especially when they click on it and are not taken to a new page.

 Using the last item of a breadcrumb list as the heading of a current page is ineffective.
-If you choose to use breadcrumbs do so with the addition of a page heading as well.
+If you choose to use breadcrumbs, do so with the addition of a page heading as well.

 Breadcrumbs are only to be used as support to the primary navigation, never to replace the primary navigation altogether.
-You should always provide users with a primary navigation from which they can navigate a website before using breadcrumb navigation.
+You should always provide users with primary navigation from which they can navigate a website before using breadcrumb navigation.

-Great Examples of Breadcrumbs
+Examples of Breadcrumbs

 Vitra Direct